-College football needs a competitive Pac-12 to spice things up
+Analysis | College football needs a competitive Pac-12 to spice things up

 Harlan, the Utah athletic director with past terms at Arizona and UCLA before he boomeranged to South Florida and back, counts among both Pac-12 leaders and astute national observers.
 In an early-summer interview in his office in Salt Lake City, he said, “I will say that since I returned to the league, now three years … one thing that has really struck me is the amount of attention that’s being spent on football, more than, I can say specifically, more than I’ve ever seen.”

-Here’s a league with its peerless amount of all-sports championships and Olympians, its peerless collection of college settings, but also its peerless run of football-playoff absence and its cheerless view of playoff mainstays like Clemson and Alabama and Ohio State riding the power of TV, flying west and raiding talent.
+Here’s a league with its peerless amount of all-sports championships and Olympians, its peerless collection of college settings but also its peerless run of football-playoff absence and its cheerless view of playoff mainstays such as Clemson and Alabama and Ohio State riding the power of TV, flying west and raiding talent.

 “Certainly, you want the young people that grow up in the Pac-12 to dream, play here,” Harlan said.
 “And we know there was a day when that happened.
-And so I think getting back to the attention that we’re all spending on this, is we have to recognize that that’s happening.
+And so I think getting back to the attention that we’re all spending on this is we have to recognize that that’s happening.
 Don’t act like that’s not happening.
 And then individually, each campus, what are we doing?
 It’s easy to blame a commissioner or a league, but what are we doing as the 12 schools to make sure that those young people stay in the footprint?”

 It’s hard, of course, because the more Ohio State gets those defensive backs, the more Ohio State shows that footage and gets those defensive backs, and so it goes.

-Karl Dorrell has seen two eras, having coached UCLA from 2003-07 and Colorado since 2020, with the Texans, Jets and Dolphins tucked in between.
+Karl Dorrell has seen two eras, having coached UCLA from 2003 to 2007 and Colorado since 2020, with the Miami Dolphins, Houston Texans and New York Jets tucked in between.

-“I would say the most significant thing that I’ve seen that’s changed is really social media,” he said at Pac-12 Media Day, soon adding, “Recruiting is different now because recruiting is nationwide now.
+“I would say the most significant thing that I’ve seen that’s changed is really social media,” he said at media day, soon adding: “Recruiting is different now because recruiting is nationwide now.
 It used to be regional recruiting where you kind of recruited in your footprint.
 Because of the exposures, the media, everything they have within their fingertips, they can know about any program across the country.”

 “The social media aspect,” Maxzell Williams said, “it made recruiting more sexy on the SEC, how they do things, the platforms that they put out there, when before, you didn't see all of that.
 You’d only see, like, negative stuff.
 ‘I don’t want to go play in the South.
 I don’t want to go play in that humidity.’
 Now you see the landscape of how football is played out there.
 Makes it feel different.”